sarathm09/vibranium/README.md

 ## Documentation

-The documentaion for Vibranium hosted in Giithub Pages and is [available here](https://sarathm09.github.io/vibranium/).
+The documentaion for Vibranium hosted in Github Pages and is [available here](https://sarathm09.github.io/vibranium/).

 ## Sample Tests